kevkim-codes/anthos-hydrated-config/docs/platform/pipeline.md

 **App Templates**:

-- A set of repositories is included in the overall pipeline to act as of templates for common application languages.
-These repos contain base code, k8s yamls, and ci/cd configs to help teams bootstrap new applications in the pipeline.
-New applications copy from this set of resources once upon creation.
+- A set of repositories to act as templates for common application types.
+These repos contain application source code, k8s configuration, and ci/cd configs to help teams bootstrap new applications in the pipeline.
+New applications are copied from this set of repos.

 **Base Config Repo**:

-- Base yaml configurations used by all applications.
-The applications pull in these base configurations to create fully formed deployment yamls.
-These minimize the amount of configuration managed by the app teams and centralizes common patterns like labeling.
+- Base yaml configurations leveraged by applications.
+The applications include these base configurations to create fully formed deployment yamls.
+These minimize the amount of configuration managed by the app teams and centralizes common patterns like labeling, health checking and rollout strategies.

 **App Repo**:

-- The traditional source repositories used by the application teams to store code and other assets.
-These also contain resource yaml overrides unique to the application and/or environment
+- The traditional application source repositories used by the application teams to store code and other assets.
+These also contain Kubernetes configuration overrides unique to the application and/or environment

+These repos will include

+  - Application Source Code
+  - Dockerfile
+  - CI Config
+  - Deployment Manifests
+  - skaffold.yaml (optional)

 **Hydrated Config Repo**:

 - This repository contains the yamls that represent the desired state of the clusters.
 The clusters apply the k8s yamls in this repo during the deploy process.
 This may be represented by one or more repositories depending on your usage of the framework.
 For example utilizing ACM for config and deploy resources will use one repository.
 Utilizing ACM for config and separate tool for deploy you might utilize a separate repo for that tool.

 - The hydrated config repo(s) stores configs separately per environment (dev/stage/prod).
-A pattern is shown in this example utilizing branches but other patterns utilizing folders or separate repos are just as effective.
+A pattern is shown in this example utilizing branches to separate the environments.

 ## Hydrating with Kustomize